Kemple View’s highly specialist clinicians have extensive experience in the assessment and treatment of men with complex psychiatric needs.

 - A patient within our older adult service has won the national 2014 Outstanding Service User Achievement Award for his project: My Shared Pathway additions and adaptations in an aging population and in the same awards, Kemple View patients' Allottments project won a commendation in the Community/Vocational Initiative category.

 To arrange a Skype call please contact Stephen Critchley on 01254 243 000

-Mike Bennett, Regional Executive Director North West and Midlands region, is a registered nurse with over 30 years of experience in specialist mental health care with a passion for making a difference to people’s lives.
+Mike Bennett, Operations Director, North and Regional Executive Director North West and Midlands region, is a registered nurse with over 30 years of experience in specialist mental health care with a passion for making a difference to people’s lives.

-Mags Gallagher, Registered Manager of Kemple View, is a professionally qualified Learning Disability and Mental Health Nurse with 27 years Post Registration experience.
+Mags Gallagher, Hospital Director of Kemple View, is a professionally qualified Learning Disability and Mental Health Nurse with 27 years Post Registration experience.
 She has worked mainly in the field of challenging behaviours within medium secure psychiatric settings, both in the NHS and independent sector.

 Dr Tom O'Hare, Lead Consultant Psychiatrist, Kemple View, trained in Cambridge, Sheffield and Manchester.
 He qualified as a GP and has consultant experience in a wide range of psychiatric specialties including general adult, forensic, rehabilitation, old age and learning disability.